khaors/geocompr/main.md

-Running 125,000 models using 24 cores took more than 37 minutes.
+Running 25,000 models using 24 cores took around 37 minutes.
+Note that runtime depends on many aspects: CPU speed, the selected algorithm, the selected number of cores and the dataset.
+You might first run only repetition and check its runtime before scaling it up to 100 repetitions.

 ```r